kamali-sina/github-social/README.md

 ## features

-Do you want to findout which one of your friends don't follow you back?
-Use the code below to find out!
+Do you want to find out which one of your friends don't follow you back?
+Use the code below to easily find out!

 ```python
 from githubsocial.GithubUser import GithubUser